 Here you will find news relating to homeopathy, and information about forthcoming events.

-If you are organising a CPD event for homeopaths, you may list your event on this page, free of charge.
+If you are organising a CPD event which is relevant to homeopaths, you may list your event on this page, free of charge.
 This service is offered to both ARH members and non-members, in order to share information throughout the homeopathy community.
-If you would like to apply for a listing, please download and complete this form, and email it back to us at info@a-r-h.org.
-Please provide one separate form for each event.
-You may also include a booking form, or other supporting document, as a PDF file, which will be accessed via a link from our website.
+And the really good news is that you can complete the online booking form yourself, straight away!

 Upcoming Events

-Below are upcoming homeopathy events, click on the event for more detail.
-You can also use the event calendar to see what events are coming up.
+Below are upcoming homeopathy events, limited to six events at a time.
+Click on the event for more detail.
+View the Calendar to see events further ahead, or for specific months.

 Homeopathy Awareness Week (HAW)